paveljurca/fix/README.md

-# Remove Live Content for imported presentations ([Mediasite Video Platform](http://www.sonicfoundry.com/mediasite/))
+# Remove Live Content for exported presentations ([Mediasite Video Platform](http://www.sonicfoundry.com/mediasite/))

-**What:**
+# WHAT

 Update Mediasite Presentation XML file with `IsLive` set to **false** and `LiveStatus` **0** to not show up Live Content at import.

 * It does nothing to the original media

-From here you proceed at import easily.
-See screenshots below.
+From here you proceed with the import easily.
+See the screenshots below.

 _BEFORE_